-- Analyse personal responses and behaviors in cooperative groups. - Model socially responsive behavior within the school and community. - Initiate socially responsive activity programs within their school - Demonstrate respect for the social, physical and natural environment - Show concern for the comfort and safety of others in a variety of activity environments. - Identify and follow the rules and principles of fair play in games and activities. - Identify and demonstrate leadership skills - Demonstrate self-confidence - Demonstrate personal initiative, independence and decision making.
+- Initiate socially responsive activity programs within their school - Demonstrate respect for the social, physical and natural environment - Show concern for the comfort and safety of others in a variety of activity environments. - Identify and follow the rules and principles of fair play in games and activities. - Identify and demonstrate leadership skills - Identify and demonstrate cooperative skills - Demonstrate self-confidence - Demonstrate personal initiative, independence and decision making.